Echolalia Autism (Repetitive Speech)-Causes, Symptoms and Treatment

 Some people may experience this issue if they are distressed or anxious.
 While others experience it every time.
 This may cause them to remain mute as they are unable to express their thoughts.

-Two basic forms of echolalia are Immediate and delayed Echolalia.
+Two basic forms or types of echolalia are Immediate and delayed Echolalia.
 Their presence tells something about the child trying to process language.

 This type refers to repeating the words, phrase or an entire sentences immediately after someone has just said.
 For example, If someone asks a child “Are you thirsty” the child might answer “thirsty” however the possibility is that the child may be really thirsty or not.
 Frustration, as well as meltdowns, can often be the outcomes of Immediate echolalia.
 The reason being the inability of the child to convey his needs and desires.